luis-armando-perez-rey/InternshipSL/README.md

 # InternshipSL
-Code used for internship on computer vision.
+Code used for internship on image segmentation for two applications: identification of asbestos in electron microscopy and identification of train defects.